zhaotingchen/meer21cm/DEVELOPING.md

 pip install -e ".[full]"
 ```

 A clean conda environment is recommended for this.
-See [installation guide](INSTALLATION.md) for more details.
+See [installation guide](./installation.rst) for more details.

 ## Git workflow
 You should always use Git for making changes to the code.
 To enforce a unified code style automatically, `pre-commit` is used.
 A typical workflow should look something like this:
-- create a new branch based off main, either using a GUI for git in your IDE of choice or through CLI `git checkout -b new_branch_name` (make sure you are at main by running `git checkout main`)
+- create a new branch based off main, either using a GUI for git in your IDE of choice or through CLI `git checkout -b new_branch_name` (make sure you are at main by running `git checkout main` first before creating the new branch)
 - make your changes
 - run the tests to make sure nothing breaks (see below).
 - Give a brief description of the changes in the CHANGELOG under dev version.